aprsworld/camAcquire/README.md

 Note that if running interactively, you will need to logout and log back in before the user is actually added to the video group.

+The camera, by default, will have a red LED lit when the camera is active.
+This can reflect back into the c camera and cause glare.
+Disable in `/boot/config.txt` with `disable_camera_led=1`

 ## Requirements

 PHP (CLI version) and ImageMagick are required.
 Install with: